Sarwech Sujawali

 Sarwech Sujawali (سرويچ سجاولي) (original name: Mohammad Siddique), a revolutionary poet of Sindh was born on 14 March 1937 at the village Ibrahim Tararri, Sujawal District.
 He was active in politics and the subject matter of his poetry was Sindhi nationalism, for which he was sent to prison on many occasions by the government of Pakistan.
 He died on 22 October 2007.

 Education

 He received his early education at his village.
 Besides that, he also worked with his father at an agricultural land.

 Professional career

 Sarwech Sujawali was greatly impressed by the poetry of Molvi Ahmed Mallah and started his poetry writing in 1957.
 In 1958, he recited his poetry at a public gathering.
 Muhammad Yousif Junejo, a collector of that time was quite impressed with his poetry and when he came to know about Sujawali's hard job at working agricultural crops, he appointed him as a "Munshi" in the town committee of Sujawal, where he remained until 1972.

-Earlier, during 1960, he was appointed as a teacher in Al Hashmia Madarsa Sujawal.
+Earlier, during 1960, he was appointed as a teacher in Al Hashmia Madrasa Sujawal.
 From 1973 to 1977, he was Administrator in the town-committee of Sujawal.
 He also offered self-arrest in the Movement for the Restoration of Democracy.